Mohamed Salah’s season so far – a player in the form of his life

 Consistency King

-Labelled as a one-season wonder by critics after registering an incredible 44 goals in his maiden campaign for Liverpool, Salah has never scored fewer than 23 goals in any one season.
-His total for Liverpool currently stands at 137 in 214 matches, which puts him 10th on the club’s all-time goalscorers list after just four full seasons.
-He is 21 behind eighth-placed Michael Owen, having played 83 fewer matches, while another 50 goals will lift him above Gerrard into fifth place.
+Labelled a one-season wonder by critics after registering an incredible 44 goals in his maiden campaign for Liverpool, Salah has never scored fewer than 23 goals in any one season.
+His total for Liverpool currently stands at 140 in 215 matches, which puts him 10th on the club’s all-time goalscorers list after just four full seasons.
+He is 18 behind eighth-placed Michael Owen, having played 82 fewer matches, while another 47 goals will lift him above Gerrard into fifth place.
 He has been Premier League Golden Boot winner twice (once joint) in four years.

 Get the best features, fun and footballing frolics straight to your inbox every week.